Fritz Hommel: Biography

 Hommel was born on 31 July 1854 in Ansbach.
-He studied in Leipzig and was habilitated in 1877 in Munich, where in 1885, he became an extraordinary professor of Semitic languages.
-He became a full professor in 1892, and after his retirement in 1925, continued to give lectures at the University of Munich.
+He studied at Leipzig University and was habilitated in 1877 at the Ludwig-Maximilians-Universität München, where in 1885, he became an extraordinary professor of Semitic languages.
+He became a full professor in 1892, and after his retirement in 1925, continued to give lectures at the Ludwig-Maximilians-Universität München.
 He was the doctoral supervisor of Islamic philosopher and poet Muhammad Iqbal, who wrote the thesis The Development of Metaphysics in Persia under his supervision.

-He was intrigued by linguistical problems, and also interested in the history of the Middle East and its connection with culture and intellectual life.
-He excelled in studies of cuneiform literature, ancient Arabic poetry, old Turkic inscriptions and Egyptian pyramid texts.
+He was intrigued by linguistic problems, and also interested in the history of the Middle East and its connection with culture and intellectual life.
+He excelled in studies of cuneiform literature, ancient Arabic poetry, Old Turkic inscriptions and the Egyptian Pyramid Texts.

 He died on 17 April 1936 aged 81 in Munich.